jdetle/jdetle.github.io/src/contents/articles/scipy2016/index.md

 working with over the internet for 3 months and get an idea of how they communicate and what they enjoy outside of work.
 It was the modern day equivalent of meeting penpals for the first time.
-I especially appreciated that David Dotson and Sean Seyler, both approximately years my senior, provided invaluable advice to a recent graduate.
+I especially appreciated that David Dotson and Sean Seyler, both approximately four years my senior, provided invaluable advice to a recent graduate.
 (If you’re reading this, thanks guys).

 The most valuable moments were the conversations I had in informal settings.
 There is a huge diversity in career trajectories among those attending Scipy, everyone has career advice and technical knowledge to impart upon a young graduate as long as you are willing to ask.
 I had excellent conversations with people from [Clover Health](cloverhealth.com), Apple data scientists, Andreas Klockner (Keynote Speaker), Brian Van de Ven (Bokeh Dev), Ana Ruvalcaba at [Jupyter](jupyter.org), the list goes on…

 ## Fascinating, Troubling, and Unexpected Insights
 + Scipy doubled in size in the last year!
 + So many free shirts (and stickers), don’t even bother coming with more than one shirt, also nobody wears professional attire.
-+ Overheard some troubling comments made by men at Scipy e.g.
++ Overheard some troubling comments made by men at Scipy, e.g.
   “Well, all the women are getting the jobs I’m applying for… “ (said in a hallway group, not even appropriate if it was a joke)
 + The amount of beer involved in social events is kind of nuts, probably comes with the territory of professional programming
 + There are a lot of apologists for rude people, someone can be extremely nonverbally dismissive and when you bring it up to other